LetterBotUk/LetterBotAPI/readme.md

 # Cancel an order

-An order that is in Queued or PendingBalance status can be cancelled sending a POST request to:
+An order that is in Queued or PendingBalance status can be cancelled sending a PUT request to:

 ````
 https://api.letterbot.co.uk/api/order/cancel